lbl-srg/obc/specification/source/cdl.rst

        `OpenModelica <https://www.openmodelica.org/?id=78:omconnectioneditoromedit&catid=10:main-category>`_.
        All models in the `Examples` and `Validation` packages can be simulated with these tools.
        They can also be simulated with `JModelica <http://www.jmodelica.org/>`_.

-[CDL implementations are allowed to use a different implementation of the elementary building blocks, because the implementation is language specific.
-However, implementations shall have the same inputs, outputs and parameters, and they shall compute the same response for the same value of inputs and state variables.]

 An actual implementation looks as follows, where we omitted the annotations that are used for graphical rendering: